 All midgets were designed for use with leaded 4-star petrol.
-Around half of all Midgets have had their cylinder heads modified with hardened valve seats to enable them to run on unleaded fuel.
+They still run fine on Unleaded although will perform better on Super Unleaded which is a higher octane than standard unleaded.
 With any Midget or Sprite car, I recommend using a lead substitute additive with unleaded petrol.
 Several different suppliers have been tested and endorsed by the Federation of British Historic Vehicle Clubs and these are easily available from Halfords, motorist discount centres, MG Owners Club etc.

 When you do buy an additive it is best to get one with an Octane booster.
 This will bring unleaded fuel up to the Octane of leaded 4-star.
 Just add the recommended dose with every tank full.
 Some now have additives to combat the harmful effects of Ethanol.